Project underpass sets the speed limit along Bendigo’s newest arty trail.

 The Back Creek Artist Trail connects the Spring Gully and Bendigo Creek trails. this new link passes under several roads and provides safe travel for cyclists and walkers, all the way from Spring Gully to Epsom.

 Mundy Street, Williamson Street and Miller Street now showcase new works by Bendigo street artists,

 This project was made possible through Creative Victorias amazing Regional Centre for Culture program, Bike Bendigo and the amazing artists working under the Nacho Station banner.

 Raven Alice, AKA: Chantelle Lyons, takes it back to the beginning with her immersive psychedelic mural, it’s inspired by the Mycelium Network which connects trees and plants together underground.
 A truly amazing phenomenon which enabled life on earth.

 You might not have heard about this mysterious network of fungi that lives underneath our feet.
-Watch the video below to get a better understanding.
+Watch the video to get a better understanding.

 Ket artist: Patrick Thompson